d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 The framework developed in this paper begins from a native light-propagation condition and asks what familiar kinematic structure can be recovered once that condition is reduced under specific observational constraints.
 Within that construction, the contraction factor $\lambda(v)$, Eq.
 (4.8), is recovered from the directional disparity between longitudinal and transverse two-way interaction cost, while the timing factor $\gamma(v)$, Eq.
 (5.5), is recovered from the enlarged total two-way interaction cost of the moving system.
 The standard one-dimensional Lorentz transformation is then recovered in form in Eq.
 (6.9), but is interpreted here as emerging from a propagation-based construction rather than being posited independently at the outset.

 The present paper is intentionally narrow in scope.
-Its purpose is to establish the portion of the framework that overlaps most directly with the standard terrain of special relativity: contraction, timing structure, one-dimensional moving-frame mapping, velocity-composition comparison, and staged signal-transfer relations involving a source-side Doppler factor recovered in this staged way and the scalar aberration relation.
+Its purpose is to establish the portion of the framework that overlaps most directly with the standard terrain of special relativity: contraction, timing structure, one-dimensional moving-frame mapping, a brief note on speed composition in the proper-velocity variable, the transport-induced rotational remainder associated with non-collinear composition, and staged signal-transfer relations involving a source-side Doppler factor recovered in this staged way and the scalar aberration relation.
 It does not attempt to present the full framework or all of its further consequences.

 At the signal level, the framework is presented in staged form.
 The source-side Doppler factor is recovered by combining a geometric propagation contribution with a separate source-local timing contribution, the scalar aberration relation is treated as a magnitude-level directional update, and any receiver-local timing assignment is applied separately according to frame.
 In this way, the geometric propagation contribution, timing contribution, directional update, and reception-side interpretation are not collapsed into a single undifferentiated signal law.